The use and status of mascara increased steadily through the twentieth century with cake mascara establishing itself as the most popular form.

 Oz.
 Rosin tincture (10%) 21.5 Shellac 1.5 Castor oil 2.0 Lampblack 15.0 Industrial spirit (toilet quality) 60.0

 These liquid mascaras formed a kind of lacquer on the lashes.
 They dried relatively quickly and, more importantly, were waterproof – which made them more attractive than cake mascara for some people – but stung quite badly if the mixture got into the eyes.
-They were generally packaged in small glass bottles with a good screw top lid to which a brush applicator was attached – the screw top lid being needed to reduce evapouration.
+They were generally packaged in small glass bottles with a good screw top lid – needed to reduce evaporation – to which a brush applicator was attached.

 Oz.
 Bone black (fine) 40 Ceresin 5 White beeswax 5 Lanolin 10 Petroleum jelly 40

 As they were not susceptible to evapouration they were generally sold in small pots.